PDF of Schedule Guide

 Eligible persons can schedule a trip reservation by calling Handy Ride at (559) 621-5770.
 When calling in, please state your name ﬁrst.
 Reservation staff will then ask a series of questions regarding desired pick-up time, pick-up location, destination, etc., to schedule the requested trip.
 Persons who are ADA Handy Ride Certiﬁed may make reservations one to two days before the desired trip.
 If illness or a change in plans causes you to cancel a trip, please inform Handy Ride at least one hour before your scheduled pick-up time.

 TITLE VI – Fresno Area Express is committed to ensuring that no individual or organization is excluded from participation in, denied the beneﬁts of its programs, activities or services, or subject to discrimination based on race, color, or national origin as afforded to them by Title VI of the Civil Rights Act of 1964, as amended.
-For more information please contact customer service at (559) 621-RIDE (7433).
+For more information please contact customer service at (559) 621-RIDE (7433), dial 711 California Relay Service, or visit the Title VI Non-Discrimination page.

 HOLIDAY SERVICE – Bus service is not provided on Thanksgiving Day or Christmas Day.
 Other legal holidays may have reduced service.
 Sunday schedule service is provided on New Year’s Day, Martin Luther King Jr. Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Veterans Day, the day after Thanksgiving, and the day before Christmas.